ntthanh2603/fastapi-base/README.md

 - 📝 **API Documentation**: Auto-generated docs with Swagger UI & ReDoc.
 - 🐍 **Pythonic**: Built with Python 3.9+ for clean, modern code.
 - 🌍 **Scalable**: Perfect for small projects or large-scale applications.
+- 🐳 **Docker Support**: Includes Docker Compose for easy setup with Postgres and Redis.

 ---